msaneme/text2sql-evaluation-artifacts/README.md

 ## Citation

-If you use this repository in your research, please cite the associated IEEE Access article and the Zenodo release (DOI to be added upon publication).
+If you use this repository in your research, please cite the associated article and the Zenodo release (DOI to be added upon publication).